-- A. Individuals with Disabilities Education Act (IDEA); - B. Rehabilitation Act of 1973, as amended; - C. Americans with Disabilities Act (ADA); - D. Section 413.08, F.S. - II.
+- G. Certification or proof of service animal training, licensing, or other documentation, such as immunization beyond the required rabies vaccination, health, or cleanliness, cannot be required in the process of determining whether a request will be granted.
+However, such information may be requested. - H. The only reasons for denying a proper request for a service animal to attend school with a student with a disability or for asking that a service animal be removed from school premises are: - The animal is out of control, and the animal's handler does not take effective action to control it; - The animal is not housebroken; - The animal's presence poses a "direct threat" to the health or safety of others, based upon an individualized assessment; or - The animal's presence would constitute a "fundamental alteration" to the nature of the services, programs, or activities provided by the school. - III.
 A service animal is any dog that is trained to do work or perform tasks for the benefit of an individual with a disability.
-The animal must be trained to perform tasks directly related to the person's disability. - A. Other species of animals are not considered service animals. - B. Miniature horses may be used as an alternative to dogs, with certain limitations.
-However, they are not included in the definition of service animal. - C. An animal whose sole function is to provide comfort, therapy, or companionship is not considered a service animal. - D. A service animal is not a pet. - III.
+The animal must be trained to do work or perform tasks directly related to the person's disability. - A. Other species of animals are not considered service animals. - B. Miniature horses may be used as an alternative to dogs, with certain limitations.
+However, they are not included in the definition of service animal. - C. An animal whose sole function is to provide comfort, therapy, or companionship is not considered a service animal. - D. A service animal is not a pet. - IV.
 A task is a minor job or piece of work that the animal performs.
-Tasks include - A. Guiding a person who is visually impaired or blind; - B. Alerting a person who is deaf or hard of hearing; - C. Retrieving objects; - D. Assisting with mobility or balance; - E. Pulling a wheelchair; - F. Alerting and protecting a person having a seizure; and - G. Performing other specific tasks.
+Tasks shall include, but not be limited to: - A. Assisting individuals who are blind or have low vision with navigation or other tasks; - B. Alerting individuals who are deaf or hard of hearing to the presence of people or sounds: - C. Providing non-violent protection or rescue work; - D. Pulling a wheelchair;